andathan/metric_privacy_shuffle_model/README.md

 You can use your own dataset on exp2 by changing the line "db_name" in "parameters.py".

 Note that n is the number of users, each having an integer value from 0 to k.

+The code is licensed under GNU General Public License v3.0.